torokmark/slender/README.md

 ## Documentation

-For further information documentation can be found: https://dast.readthedocs.io/
+For further information, read the documentation that can be found: https://dast.readthedocs.io/

 ## Contribution